-- 12. (1) It is an offence for a person- - (a) to manufacture a scheduled substance; or - (b) to supply such a substance to another person, knowing or suspecting that the substance is to be used in or for the unlawful production of a controlled drug.
+- 11. (1) It is an offence for a person- - (a) to manufacture a scheduled substance; or - (b) to supply such a substance to another person, knowing or suspecting that the substance is to be used in or for the unlawful production of a controlled drug.

-- (2) A person guilty of an offence under subsection (1) is liable- - (a) on summary conviction, to imprisonment for a term of six months or a fine not exceeding the statutory maximum or both: - (b) on conviction on indictment, to imprisonment for a term of fourteen years or a fine or both. - (3) In this section "a controlled drug" has the same meaning as in the Drugs (Prevention of Misuse) Act and "unlawful production of a controlled drug" means the production of such a drug which is unlawful by virtue of section 7(1)(a) of that Act. - (4) In this section and elsewhere in this Part of this Act "a scheduled substance" means a substance for the time being specified in Schedule 2 to this Act. - (5) The Governor acting on the advice of Cabinet may by order amend that Schedule (whether by addition, deletion or transfer from one Table to the other) but- - (a) no such order shall add any substance to the Schedule unless- - (i) it appears to the Governor acting on the advice of Cabinet to be frequently used in or for the unlawful production of a controlled drug; or - (ii) it has been added to the Annex to the Vienna Convention under Article 12 of that Convention; and - (b) no such order shall be made unless a draft of it has been laid before and approved by a resolution of the Legislative Assembly.
+- (2) A person guilty of an offence under subsection (1) above is liable- - (a) on summary conviction, to imprisonment for a term not exceeding six months or a fine not exceeding the statutory maximum or both; - (b) on conviction on indictment, to imprisonment for a term not exceeding fourteen years or a fine or both. - (3) In this section "a controlled drug" has the same meaning as in the Drugs (Prevention of Misuse) Act and "unlawful production of a controlled drug" means the production of such a drug which is unlawful by virtue of section 6(1)(a) of that Act. - (4) In this section and elsewhere in this Part of this Act "a scheduled substance" means a substance for the time being specified in Schedule 2 to this Act. - (5) The Governor in Council may by order amend that Schedule (whether by addition, deletion or transfer from one Table to the other) but- - (a) no such order shall add any substance to the Schedule unless- - (i) it appears to the Governor in Council to be frequently used in or for the unlawful production of a controlled drug; or - (ii) it has been added to the Annex to the Vienna Convention under Article 12 of that Convention; and - (b) no such order shall be made unless a draft of it has been laid before and approved by a resolution of the Legislative Council.